rejetto/kvstorage/README.md

 Comments are not part of the file, here just for clarity.
 The whole file is not a valid JSON, but each separate line is.

 ## File size
-Updates of existing keys cause wasted space, so the file is rewritten if enough percentage of wasted space (configurable) is found.
+Updates of existing keys cause wasted space, so the file is rewritten when wasting a configurable percentage of space.
+You can limit this rewriting to load-time, if you don't want to risk performance degrading later.
+By delaying put()s you can reduce wasted space, in case same key is rewritten in the meantime.

 By default, values bigger than 10KB (configurable) are kept in a separate file, and instead of "v" you will find a "file" property, with the name of the file.